blue and white smoke illustration

 Freshmen & Sophomores – Once per semester and once during the Summer.

-Juniors – Once a month EXCEPT FOR September, October, and May.
+Juniors – Once per month EXCEPT FOR September, October, and May.

 Seniors – Daily from Monday through Thursday for 5 weeks over the summer leading into 12th grade, and twice a week as the academic year begins until the submission of college admissions applications supported by EduPlan.